crosnet/python-data-structures-tutorial/welcome.md

-# Python Data Structures Fundamentals
+# Python Data Structures Tutorial

-Welcome to the Python Data Structures Fundamentals.
+Welcome to the Python Data Structures Tutorial.
 In this turorial, We will be looking three of the common data stuctures in python.

 * [Set](1-sets.md)
 * [Queue](2-queue.md)